SimoSultan/ca-cafe-terminal-app/README.md

 ## Description

-A random little app that will ask if you want to know a random fact about Chuck Norris.
+A program that will show the user a menu, ask for their order or quit, input item quantities, see their running order and finally their bill.

 ---